ErpNetDocs/tech/advanced/document-amounts/index.md

 #### Calculating goods cost

-Additional amounts may be used to add value to the goods cost in the **[logistics](/modules/logistics/index.html)**.
+Additional amounts may be used to add value to the cost of the goods in the **[logistics](/modules/logistics/index.html)**.

-For example, if transport is entered as an additional amount, when goods are purchased, the transport value will be **added** to the purchase price.
+For example, if the transport is entered as an additional amount when goods are purchased, the transport value will be **added** to the purchase price.
 When a stock transfer from one store to another is executed and it includes transport cost added to the issued products, the value of this transport should be **added** to the products cost **before** they are received in the second store.

 Adding transport to the purchase price or the store cost is done in the receiving store orders or store transactions.
 When a row in the sub-document is created, the value of this row is **increased** by the distribution in the current row amount of the transport.